 Grantee perspective.
 Sociologist and epidemiologist Sarah A. Burgard, PhD, MS, had just completed her doctorate in sociology and her Master of Science degree in epidemiology from the University of California at Los Angeles.
 She wanted to transition from her focus on disparities in maternal and child health to concentrate on working lives and health outcomes in adults.
 "Think about how many hours a day you spend in the workplace," said Burgard.
 "It is a huge social influence on our health.
 I was ready to show that health disparities matter and that they change and are exacerbated across the life course."

 In Robert Wood Johnson Foundation Health & Society Scholars, Burgard found the opportunity she was looking for to study adults and the intersection between health and work stability.
 In 2003, she began her two-year interdisciplinary fellowship at the University of Michigan, one of the six participating universities in the Health & Society Scholars program.
-For more information on the program, see Program Results.
+For more information on the program, see Program Results Report.

 Burgard was attracted to the University of Michigan because it is a center of ongoing research on health, work and retirement.
 The University of Michigan "has one of the most integrated research communities interested in the development and management of midlife health experiences, with a strong program to understand the impact of working lives on health," said Burgard.